Bob-Harper/nms_dynamic_suit_voice/docs/Setup.md

 Once the tray icon is visible, it is actively monitoring.
 If you started through a shortcut, that will be the only indicator.
 If you started in a terminal, you will see "Watching for file access..."

 ## IF CONFIGURED TO USE GPU, DO NOT START THE GAME UNTIL YOU SEE THE ICON
-Using it on CPU inference should have no impact to startup, but i recommend waiting until it is done because general principles.
+Using it on CPU inference should have no impact to startup, but I recommend waiting until it is done because general principles.
 If you've modified to use your GPU, improper startup timing may lead to severe game stuttering and eyestrain caused by FPS rates of 1 or less.
 Refer to Advanced FAQS for why it's essential to wait.

 ### Start No Man's Sky